-Ancona ducks are known not just as excellent egg layers but as a tasty meat bird, as well.
+Ancona ducks are known not just as excellent egg layers but as tasty meat birds, as well.
 Each year an ancona hen could be expected to produce around 240 duck eggs.

 In general, Ancona ducks are known to be especially friendly with their keepers.
 These very social ducks are so large that they are less likely to be snatched by hawks even prior to reaching full maturity.

-While they can live contently inside a large coop and run, Ancona ducks are far happier and productive if they are permitted to free range.
+While they can live contently inside a large coop and run, Ancona ducks are far happier and more productive if they are allowed to free range.